james201010/prometheus-appd/README.md

-# AppDynamics Integration with Prometheus
+# AppDynamics Integration with Prometheus and AWS AMP

 ## Introduction